Neil Guterman Named Dean of the Silver School Of Social Work

 Joins NYU in September

-NYU President Andrew Hamilton and Provost Katherine E. Fleming today named Neil Guterman, a nationally recognized expert on child abuse and neglect and child victimization, as dean of NYU's Silver School of Social Work, effective September 1, 2017.
+NYU President Andrew Hamilton and Provost Katherine E. Fleming today named Neil Guterman, a nationally recognized expert on child abuse and neglect and child victimization, as Dean and Paulette Goddard Professor of Social Work at NYU Silver School of Social Work, effective September 1, 2017.

 Dr. Guterman comes to NYU from the University of Chicago, where he is dean of the School of Social Service Administration.